 Language development begins long before your baby says her first word.
 In fact, recent research suggests that babies may already recognize their mother's language before they are born (source).
 How neat is that?

 Let's dig into the stages of language development.
-How a baby develops her listening and speaking are dissimilar, so we will look at each skill progression separately.
+How a baby develops her listening and speaking skills is different, so we will look at each skill progression separately.

 Listening Development

-The six-month-old infant's brain learns the vowels of his native language first.
-Around nine or ten months old, that brain will work on learning the consonant sounds (source).
+The six-month-old infant's brain first learns the vowels of his native language.
+Around nine or ten months old, that brain will start learning consonant sounds (source).
 You know your little one is working to understand those sounds by hearing his babbling (usually with syllables beginning with p, b, or m).

 Though a newborn can discern the difference between all the phonemes that make up the world's languages, he doesn't narrow them down to his native language's phonemes until the "sensitive period."